Introduction

 The "Regole" Museums

 The "Regole d'Ampezzo" are a centuries-old institution established both to manage and protect the forests and pastures and to ensure their responsible use by the "regolieri."
-They are the original inhabitants of Cortina, keeping it simple, those who have been in the territory for many generations.
+Those are the original inhabitants of Cortina, keeping it simple, those who have been in the territory for many generations.

 The Vespa Private Museum